jmisabella/mazer-ios/README.md

 5. **Add the `mazer.h` Header File**
     1. Drag and drop `mazer.h` into the Xcode project's `mazer-ios/mazer-ios` folder (contains Assets).
+    2. When dropping it, a modal popup will display.
+Make sure the `mazer-ios` Target is checked.

 6. **Verify FFI Connection**
     1. Add this line to ContentView to define `ffi_integration_test_result`: